How Accurate Is Your Baby Thermometer?

 Basically, a rectal temperature is some 0.5ºC higher and an underarm temperature is 0.5ºC lower than measurements taken orally.
 Meanwhile, ear temperatures are a completely different method again and can be up to 0.6ºC higher than an oral temperature.

-For babies and children above three months, taking a temperature rectally can be uncomfortable for the baby and difficult for you.
+For babies and children above three months, taking a temperature rectally can be uncomfortable for your baby and difficult for you.
 An ear and forehead thermometer is therefore usually the most recommended by doctors because it is so reliable and accurate.
 It is also quick and easy to use.
 You just have to press a button to let the device know if you are measuring the temperature on the forehead or in the ears.
 Many doctors recommend taking the temperature on the forehead for those below one year old.
-Also choose an ear or forehead thermometer that is hospital grade and with a fever alarm.
-This is a big help for parents who are unsure what temperatures are normal for their baby.